Sumo Logic ahead of the packRead article

 |Updates and patches

 |Cloud vendors take care of updates and patches through the shared responsibility model

 Low risk of vulnerabilities for unpatched systems

-Unpatched systems are a big threat for security
+Unpatched systems are a big threat to security

 Elastic scaling takes care of unplanned capacity planning